 – What are the suitable signalling protocols for implementation of different services and applications in emerging telecommunication environment?

-– What new signalling requirements and protocols need to be developed to support services in telecommunication networks evolving to IMT-2020 network and beyond?
+– What new signalling requirements and protocols need to be developed to support services in telecommunication networks evolving to IMT-2020 network and beyond, as well as IMT 2030 network?

 – What new signalling requirements and protocols need to be developed to support emerging telecommunication/ICT technologies services and applications?